BVenkatManoj/coffee_roasting_using_tensorflow/README.md

-# Coffee Roasting Classification using TensorFlow
+# ☕ Coffee Roasting Classification using TensorFlow

 A binary classification neural network built with TensorFlow/Keras to predict whether a coffee roasting process produces **Good Coffee** or **Bad Coffee** based on roasting **Temperature** and **Duration**.

+☕ 🫘 ☕ 🫘 ☕ 🫘 ☕

-## Acknowledgment
+## Inspiration

 This project was inspired by Andrew Ng's famous coffee roasting example used in machine learning education.
-His enthusiasm and recurring references to coffee beans made the coffee roasting problem an engaging way to learn neural networks, data preprocessing, and binary classification with TensorFlow.
+His enthusiasm for coffee beans made the coffee roasting problem an engaging and intuitive way to learn neural networks, feature normalization, and binary classification with TensorFlow.

 ## Features